 Slow cooker fudge is an incredibly easy to make snack that doesn’t need you to spend ages in front of a stove.
 Instead, it will slowly melt requiring you to only stir it every 15 to 30 minutes.

-This fudge so easy it’s a great dish to get the kids involved with.
+This fudge is so easy it’s a great dish to get the kids involved with the preparation.
 You only need to weigh out a few ingredients and put them in the slow cooker.
 Simply stir every 15-30 minutes until it has completely melted.
-You can let it set in the slow cooker or alternatively you can transfer it to a lined pan.
+You can let it set in the slow cooker, or you can transfer it to a lined pan.

-It may sound very strange at first but cooking something like fudge in a slow cooker makes a lot of sense.
-The gentle heat of a typical modern slower cooker will help prevent any burning resulting in a smooth chocolate mix that you can then transfer to a slice pan to cool in the fridge.
+It may sound bizarre at first but cooking something like fudge in a slow cooker makes a lot of sense.
+The gentle heat of a typical modern slow cooker will help prevent any burning resulting in a smooth chocolate mix that you can then transfer to a slice pan to cool in the fridge.

-If you want to see how this fudge recipe is done, then be sure to check out my video below, it’s short and straight to the point.
+If you want to see how to do- this fudge recipe, then be sure to check out my video below, it’s short and straight to the point.

 Slow Cooker Fudge Recipe

-You’re able to use a combination of dark and milk chocolate if you want to mix it up a bit, I would simply go half and half.
+- You’re able to use a combination of dark and milk chocolate if you want to mix it up a bit, I would merely go half and half.

-Using a hot knife will make cutting the fudge really easy.
-You will get nice clean cuts whilst avoiding deforming the fudge.
+- Using a hot knife will make cutting the fudge easy.
+You will get nice clean cuts while avoiding deforming the fudge.
 You may need to reheat the knife after every second cut.

-Love to know exactly what you’re eating then you can find the nutritional information for this slow cooker fudge below.
-These values are an estimate but they should give you a very good idea of what to expect when it comes eating this delicious chocolate fudge.
+Love to know what you’re eating then you can find the nutritional information for this slow cooker fudge below.
+These values are an estimate, but they should give you an excellent idea of what to expect when it comes eating this delicious chocolate fudge.